The circulatory system consists of the heart and blood vessels. Its function is to transport blood around the body.

 The conduction system of the heart refers to how the heart contracts.
 Here we explain how electrical impulses ensure it beats regularly including specific parts of the heart involved such as the Bundle of His, Synoartial node as well as exam-type questions and quizzes.

-The rate and distribution of blood flow through the circulatory system are variable and related to several factors including physical activity, cardiac output (the amount of blood pumped out of the heart) and venous return or the blood returning to the heart through the veins.
-What is blood pressure?
+Blood pressure is the rate and distribution of blood flow through the circulatory system.
+It varies depending on physical activity, cardiac output (the amount of blood pumped out of the heart) and venous return, (blood returning to the heart through the veins).